all.sourceAllSourceEvent Store

 -H "Content-Type: application/json" \

-3. Point your MCP client at the connector
+3. Point your MCP client at a local connector

 {